zzwu29/FAST-LIVO/README.md

-# FAST-LIVO

-## Fast and Tightly-coupled Sparse-Direct LiDAR-Inertial-Visual Odometry
+# FAST-LIVO: Fast and Tightly-coupled Sparse-Direct LiDAR-Inertial-Visual Odometry

 ## New Feature Changelog